hande-qmc/hande/documentation/manual/tutorials/ifciqmc.rst

-    We highly recommend a visual inspection of the plot of the initiator error as a function of population as the convergence can be non-monotonic and, as a result, requiring more than two populations give statistically equivalent results.
+    We highly recommend a visual inspection of the plot of the initiator error as a function of population as the convergence can be non-monotonic and, as a result, at least two calculations at different populations with statistically equivalent results are required in order to confirm the error due to the initiator approximation is smaller than the stochastic error.

 Finally, using real populations can, as with the :ref:`FCIQMC <fciqmc_tutorial>`, have a significant impact on the stochastic error.
 Again, this is done by setting